-- Expect considerable walking.
+- Expect considerable walking on all guided tours.
 Please wear comfortable walking shoes.
 There is a ¼ mile walk from the Visitor Center to the house.
 We offer a shuttle service to and from the house.

 - Service animals are welcome to join you on the tour and on the grounds around the house.
 Pets are not permitted in Fallingwater, at the Visitor Center or on the grounds around the house.
 Although we suggest you don’t leave pets in your car, please use caution if you choose to do so.
 Our parking lot has limited shade and we cannot guarantee a shaded parking spot.
 When walking your pets in the parking lot areas, please be sure to use a leash and be courteous of other visitors by cleaning up after your pet.

 - Note that there are no public restrooms inside Fallingwater.
 Please use the restrooms at our Visitor Center prior to beginning your tour.